nerdschoolbergen/introduction-to-javascript/exercise-3/README.md

 First, let's find this storage so we can see data being put into it.

-* In Chrome, open dev tools and go to the Application tab, then find Session Storage in the left side menu.
+:pencil2: In Chrome, open dev tools and go to the Application tab, then find Session Storage in the left side menu.
 As you can see, it's empty now.
 (The Key and Value columns should be empty).

-* Open a new browser tab and quickly read through https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage to get a basic idea of usage.
+:pencil2: Open a new browser tab and quickly read through https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage to get a basic idea of usage.
 There are 3 main functions you should pay attention to.

-Both local and session storage is available on the global `window` object which represents the browser in our code.
+:exclamation: Both local and session storage is available on the global `window` object which represents the browser in our code.
 For example, `window.location` has the current url the browser tab is currently at.
 You can access this object anywhere.

-* Create a new function named `saveMyself` which takes one parameter.
+:pencil2: Create a new function named `saveMyself` which takes one parameter.

-* In the new function, figure out how to use the `setItem(key, value)` function to store the object you pass in.
+:pencil2: In the new function, figure out how to use the `setItem(key, value)` function to store the object you pass in.

-* Call the new function with the object you created earlier.
+:pencil2: Call the new function with the object you created earlier.

-* Go back to Chrome and inspect the Session Storage view.
+:pencil2: Go back to Chrome and inspect the Session Storage view.

 The Key column probably looks as expected but what's going on with the Value?